Manu577228/Google-Gen-AI-Projects-Landing-Page-/README.md

-# Welcome to Google Specific Projects Landing Page!
+# Welcome to Google's Generative AI Projects Landing Page!

 Hey there! 👋 I'm Manu Bharadwaj.
 If you find this project useful or interesting, don't forget to give it a ⭐️!